SFPC/sfpc.github.io/participate.md

 Subscribe to our mailing list, at the bottom of the page to be the first to hear about our upcoming programs.
 We will open the enrollment for the 10-week Fall 2019 program in January and announce a more workshops for February.

+## Summer 2019

+- Poetic Computation: Detroit.
+1 week session: August 19-25, 2019.
+[More information](https://sfpc.io/detroit).
+- SFPC Summer 2019 in Yamaguchi.
+1 week session: September 4-11, 2019.
+[More information](https://www.ycam.jp/events/2019/sfpc/)
+- We are updating our NYC space this summer.
+We will announce workshops and events via our mailing list.

 ## Fall 2019

-- Ten-Weeks Session: March 11th – May.
-17th, 2019
-- Location: SFPC, 155 Bank street, West Village, NYCWest Village, NYC
 - [More information](https://sfpc.io/fall2019/)

 Join SFPC's main program for ten weeks in New York City.
 Daily classes that range from programming, electronics, and the history and theory of art and technology.
 There are student-led skill sharing sessions, lectures and workshops with visiting artists, visits to institutions, schools, art spaces and dinners with special guests.

+# Past Programs

 ## Code Movement

 Led by movement teacher, performer, and writer Cori Kresge, this class will look at code as a natural human resource, applying it to dance practices and community.

 - May 12, 19, 26, 2019
 - Register to the [workshop](https://sfpc.io/classes/movement/)

-# Past Programs

 ## Movement, Memory, and the Unconscious Resource: Workshop by Cori Kresge